Planeshifter/order/README.md

 # order

 Returns a permutation which rearranges input array.
-Implemented using merge sort algorithm, yielding average performance of O(n log n).

 ## Installation